nyndek/doddot/README.md

 # TODO CLI

-A TODO app from command-line to organize projects tasks.
+A TODO app on command-line to organize projects tasks.

 ## Screenshots